Get Adobe Flash player

 » To Top «

 More and more I find horse breed websites that list these horses as Gypsy Vanners.
-We even have NZ stud owners that are ardent promomters of the title gypsy cob that have registered a second domain name with the word vanner in it.
-However the real test as to which name is used far more often is to google Gypsy Vanner as opposed to gypsy cob.
-Do both a New Zealand based search and then a worldwide one.
-Interesting results and proof is in the pudding.
-There is no doubt in my mind what so ever.
+We even have NZ stud owners that are ardent promoters of the title gypsy cob that have registered a second domain name with the word vanner in it.
+Must be a popular name!

 » To Top «